-Fota Wildlife Park is set on 100 acres on the scenic Fota Island in the heart of Cork Harbour.
-It is a unique place where you can come face to face with free roaming animals and birds from all parts of the world.
-So if it’s a kangaroo that hops in front of you, or a ring-tailed lemur, which jumps down from a tree, each visit is sure to bring its own fantastic memories.
+Celebrating 40 years in June 2023, Fota Wildlife Park is set on 100 acres on scenic Fota Island in the heart of Cork Harbour.
+Come face to face with free-roaming animals and birds from all parts of the world.
+If it’s a Kangaroo that hops in front of you, or a Ring-tailed lemur, which jumps down from a tree, each visit is sure to bring its own fantastic memories.
+Featuring the Asian Sanctuary—with Asian lions, Sumatran tigers and Indian rhinos.

-The development of the Asian Sanctuary over the past six years has enhanced the Park as an iconic international visitor attraction as well as serving the core values of conservation, education, and research.
+The development of the Asian Sanctuary over the past nine years has enhanced the Park as an iconic international visitor attraction as well as serving the core values of conservation, education, and research.

 DINING: Visitors to Fota have two options when it comes to eating on site.
 Our Savannah Café is located by the main entrance – within view of the Grey-cheeked Mangabey and Meerkat exhibit as well as the Park’s largest play area – and serves a variety of snacks, sandwiches and hot meals throughout the day.